RedK0d/CLICKABLE-FC3/README.md

-# SU-27-CLICKABLE
+# CLICKABLE-FC3
- A partially clickable mod for the Su-27
+ A partially clickable mod for the FC3 Planes

  # INSTALLATION